coreos/ignition/doc/examples.md

 }
 ```

 The SHA512 sum of the file can be determined using `sha512sum`.
+SHA256 sums are also supported, and can be calculated using `sha256sum`.

 ## Create a RAID-enabled Data Volume